-- Example of Homopolysaccharides are starch, glycogen, cellulose, pectin.
+- Examples of Homopolysaccharides are starch, glycogen, cellulose, pectin.

 Functions of Carbohydrates

 Carbohydrates are widely distributed molecules in plant and animal tissues.
-In plants, and arthropods, carbohydrates from the skeletal structures, they also serve as food reserves in plants and animals.
-They are important energy source required for various metabolic activities, the energy is derived by oxidation.
+In plants and arthropods, carbohydrates from the skeletal structures, they also serve as food reserves in plants and animals.
+They are important energy sources required for various metabolic activities, the energy is derived by oxidation.

 - Living organisms use carbohydrates as accessible energy to fuel cellular reactions.
 They are the most abundant dietary source of energy (4kcal/gram) for all living beings.

-- Carbohydrates along with being the chief energy source, in many animals, they are instant source of energy.
-Glucose is broken down by glycolysis/ kreb’s cycle to yield ATP.
+- Carbohydrates along with being the chief energy source, in many animals, are instant sources of energy.
+Glucose is broken down by glycolysis/ Kreb’s cycle to yield ATP.

 - Serve as energy stores, fuels, and metabolic intermediates.
 It is stored as glycogen in animals and starch in plants.

-- Stored carbohydrates acts as energy source instead of proteins.
+- Stored carbohydrates act as an energy source instead of proteins.

-- They form structural and protective components, like in cell wall of plants and microorganisms.
-Structural elements in the cell walls of bacteria (peptidoglycan or murein), plants (cellulose) and animals (chitin).
+- They form structural and protective components, like in the cell wall of plants and microorganisms.
+Structural elements in the cell walls of bacteria (peptidoglycan or murein), plants (cellulose), and animals (chitin).

-- Carbohydrates are intermediates in biosynthesis of fats and proteins.
+- Carbohydrates are intermediates in the biosynthesis of fats and proteins.

-- Carbohydrates aid in regulation of nerve tissue and is the energy source for brain.
+- Carbohydrates aid in the regulation of nerve tissue and is the energy source for the brain.

-- Carbohydrates gets associated with lipids and proteins to form surface antigens, receptor molecules, vitamins and antibiotics.
+- Carbohydrates get associated with lipids and proteins to form surface antigens, receptor molecules, vitamins, and antibiotics.